-- considering possible information sources (e.g. various types of electronic resources for data gathering including databases, CD-ROM resources, commercial and Internet online resources, electronic reference works, community and government information electronic resources) as well as primary resources including interviews, surveys, experiments and documents that are accessible through electronic means: - · developing a plan/strategy for searching; - identifying and applying specific criteria for evaluating resources; - identifying and applying specific criteria for constructing meaningful data gathering tools; - using a computer to generate modifiable flow charts, timelines, organisational charts and calendars which will help the student to plan and organise complex or - group information problem-solving tasks; - using a computer or other devices to manage the process (e.g. track contacts and create to-do lists and schedules).
+Considering possible information sources (e.g. Various types of electronic resources for data gathering including databases, CD-ROM resources, commercial and internet online resources,

+Developing a plan/strategy for searching.

+Identifying and applying specific criteria for evaluating resources.

+Identifying and applying specific criteria for constructing meaningful data gathering tools.

+Using a computer to generate modifiable flow charts, timelines, organisational charts and calendars which will help the student to plan and organise complex or

+Group information problem-solving tasks.

+Using a computer or other devices to manage the process (e.g. Track contacts and create todo lists and schedules).